pyexcel/pyexcel/doc/source/index.rst

 Introduction
 -------------

 **pyexcel** is a wrapper library to read, manipulate and write data in different excel formats.
 This library makes information processing involving excel files an enjoyable task.
-The data in excel files can be turned into array or dict with least code, vice versa.
+The data in excel files can be turned into :ref:`array or dict<a-list-of-data-structures>` with least code, vice versa.
 And ready-made custom filters and formatters can be applied.
 However, this library is not made to support fonts, colors and charts.

 It was created due to the lack of uniform programming interface to access data in different excel formats.
 A developer needs to use different methods of different libraries to read the same data in different excel formats, hence the resulting code is cluttered and unmaintainable.

 In addition, the library recognizes that Excel files are de-facto file format for information sharing in non-software centric organisations.
 Excel files are not only used for mathematical computation in financial institutions but also used for many other purposes in an office work environment.

 All great work have done by individual library developers.
 This library unites only the data access code.
-With that said, pyexcel also bring something new on the table. "csvz" and "tsvz" format, new format names as of 2014, are zipped csv or tsv files and are supported by pyexcel.
+With that said, pyexcel also bring something new on the table: :ref:`"csvz" and "tsvz"<csvz>` format, new format names as of 2014.
+They are invented and supported by pyexcel.

 Getting the source
 -------------------